-A School Resource Officer, who is a member of the Canfield Police Department, is on duty at MCCTC each day.
+Two School Resource Officers, who are members of the Canfield Police Department, are on duty at MCCTC each day.
 Working in collaboration with school administration, he/she can assist with situations requiring police intervention.

 STUDENT CONDUCT IN SCHOOL

 The Student Code of Conduct contained in the student handbooks defines in detail how the Board of Education expects students to conduct themselves at the CTC/STEM, in vehicles, and at CTC-related events.